-Spin-Offs All securities created as a result of the

-spin-off of an existing Index

-constituent will be added to the Index at the time of event implementation.
+Spin-Offs All securities created as a result of the spin-off of an existing Index constituent will be added to the Index at the time of event implementation.
 Reevaluation for continued inclusion in the Index will occur at the subsequent Index Review.

-Merger/AcquisitionFor Mergers and Acquisitions, the acquirer's post event weight will account for the proportionate amount of shares involved in deal consideration, while cash proceeds will be invested across the Index.

-If an existing Index constituent is acquired by a non-Index constituent, the existing constituent will be deleted from the Index and the acquiring non-constituent will not be added to the constituent if there are changes in characteristics (country, sector, size segment, etc.) Reevaluation for continued inclusion in the Index will occur at the subsequent Index Review.
+Merger/Acquisition For Mergers and Acquisitions, the acquirer's post event weight will account for the proportionate amount of shares involved in deal consideration, while cash proceeds will be invested across the Index.
+If an existing Index constituent is acquired by a non-Index constituent, the existing constituent will be deleted from the Index and the acquiring non- constituent will not be added to the Index.
+Changes in Security Characteristics A security will continue to be an Index constituent if there are changes in characteristics (country, sector, size segment, etc.) Reevaluation for continued inclusion in the Index will occur at the subsequent Index Review.